-- The financial statements and notes, as set out on pages 20 to 51 are in accordance with the Corporations Act 2001 (Cth) and: - a) comply with Accounting Standards; - b) are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board, as stated in Note 1 to the financial statements; and - c) give a true and fair view of the financial position as at 30 June 2023 and of the financial performance for the year ended on that date of the Company and the Consolidated Group. - 2.
-The Chief Executive Officer (equivalent) and Chief Finance Officer (equivalent) have each declared that: - the financial records of the Company for the financial year have been properly maintained in accordance with s286 of the Corporations Act 2001 (Cth); - b) the financial statements and notes for the financial year comply with the Accounting Standards; and; - c) the financial statements and notes for the financial year give a true and fair view. - 3.
+- 1. The financial statements and notes, as set out on pages 18 to 51 are in accordance with the Corporations Act 2001 (Cth) and: - a) comply with Accounting Standards; - b) are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board, as stated in Note 1 to the financial statements; and - c) give a true and fair view of the financial position as at 30 June 2024 and of the financial performance for the year ended on that date of the Company and the Consolidated Group. - 2.
+The Consolidated Entity Disclosure Statement is true and correct as at 30 June 2024; - 3.
+The Chief Executive Officer (equivalent) and Chief Finance Officer (equivalent) have each declared that: - a) the financial records of the Company for the financial year have been properly maintained in accordance with s286 of the Corporations Act 2001 (Cth); - b) the financial statements and notes for the financial year comply with the Accounting Standards; - c) the financial statements and notes for the financial year give a true and fair view; and - d) the Consolidated Entity Disclosure Statement is true and correct as at 30 June 2024. - 3.
 In the Directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.